-The Minister for Special Development Initiatives Mavis Hawa Koomson, has announced that government has made ready, $275 million for the implementation of the one constituency-one million dollars policy.
+The Minister for Special Development Initiatives, Mavis Hawa Koomson, has disclosed that government will next week start releasing monies for the various projects mapped out for the implementation of the one constituency-one million dollars policy.

 Speaking at the event, Minister Hawa Koomson explained that 70% of the $1 million for each constituency will be spent on government’s priority projects such as the one district-one factory, one village one dam, planting for food and jobs, among other core projects.

 The remaining 30% she said, will be used for constituencies’ priority needs, which will be determined by a 10-member committee approved by the Cabinet.
 Mrs. Koomson said the ministry expects that it is the MMDCEs and stakeholders that will form the team that will decide the needs of the constituency and make plans to solve them.